ervaude/forge_links/README.md

 How to use it
 ---
 Install the extension, make sure the classes are loaded.
-You know have an additional tab in the link wizard called "Forge Issue Number".
-It shiould be functional out of the box.
-However to edit an existing link the hook needs to be present in the TYPO3 Core (https://review.typo3.org/#/c/56730/).
+You now have an additional tab in the link wizard called "Forge Issue Number".
+It should be functional out of the box.
+However to be able to edit an existing link the new hook needs to be present in the TYPO3 Core (https://review.typo3.org/#/c/56730/).